TIL

 Module 3: Experiment Design

 Overview This lecture covered how to design experiments for evaluating AI systems.
 It covered traditional experimental design principles, statistical testing methods, and the specific challenges that come up when trying to evaluate AI.
-This lecture was taught by Line Clemmensen.
-Key Concepts & Takeaways Start small and specific.
-Don’t try... -
+This lecture was taught by Line Clemmensen from the Technical University of Denmark (DTU).
+Key Concepts &...

 Module 3: Calibration

 Overview This lecture covered why we’re interested in calibration, calibration techniques and evaluation metrics for this, multi-class calibration and proper scoring rules.
-This lecture was taught by Peter Flach.
-Detailed Notes Calibration is about whether the confidence scores your machine learning model outputs actually mean what they claim to mean.... -
+This lecture was taught by Peter Flach from the University of Bristol.
+Detailed Notes Calibration is about whether the confidence scores your machine learning model outputs actually mean...

 Module 3: Statistical Foundation of AI Evaluation